Release Phase

 If the release

 command exits with a non-zero exit status, or if it’s shut down by the dyno manager, the release fails.
 In this case, the release is not deployed to the app’s dyno formation.
-You will receive an email notification in the event of a release phase failure.
+An email notification is generated in the event of a release phase failure.

 If a release is triggered by a change to the value of a config var, the config var value remains changed even if the release